 The on-premises PBX has served companies well for a long time.
 But the world has changed around it.
-A dynamic, fast-paced economy and a world in which work from home (WFH) and work from anywhere (WFA) have become the new normal makes it necessary for organisations to adapt and become ever more agile.
+A dynamic, fast-paced economy and a generally accepted hybrid work model make it necessary for organizations to adapt and become ever more agile.
 Business technologies have also changed.
-The original designers of your current PBX may never have envisioned advances like video meetings, connecting a remote workforce, or integrating with cloud-based business applications such as customer relationship management (CRM), contact centres, social media and other popular services.
+The original designers of your current PBX may never have envisioned advances like video meetings, connecting a remote workforce, or integrating with cloud-based business applications such as customer relationship management (CRM), contact centers, social media, and other popular services.